vuejs/v2.vuejs.org/src/v2/guide/routing.md

 ---
 title: Routing
 type: guide
-order: 21
+order: 501
 ---

 ## Official Router

 For most Single Page Applications, it's recommended to use the officially-supported [vue-router library](https://github.com/vuejs/vue-router).
-For more details, see vue-router's [documentation](http://vuejs.github.io/vue-router/).
+For more details, see vue-router's [documentation](https://router.vuejs.org/).

 ## Simple Routing From Scratch

-If you just need very simple routing and do not wish to involve a full-featured router library, you can do so by dynamically rendering a page-level component like this:
+If you only need very simple routing and do not wish to involve a full-featured router library, you can do so by dynamically rendering a page-level component like this:

 ``` js
 const NotFound = { template: '<p>Page not found</p>' }